-“… how has it come about such a small a number of whites has been able to impose itself on a far greater number of African peoples to achieve its present position of dominance, exploitation and power?
+“… how has it come about that so small a number of whites has been able to impose itself on a far greater number of African peoples to achieve its present position of dominance, exploitation and power?
 It is, however, a question that can be answered only… by seeing the nineteenth century as it happened not as it turned out…” (Shula Marks and Anthony Atmore (eds) 1980.
 Economy and Society in Pre-Industrial South Africa.London: Longman, p.2)

-Exactly the same question can and should be asked about the seventeenth, eighteenth and twentieth centuries too: how did an initially small and always minority number of white people come to dominate and to institutionalise, latterly in the form of apartheid, a system of exploitation and power over a large black majority?
-The ‘Whites Writing Whiteness’ project is examining in detail what ‘as it happened’ in South Africa consisted of, by using documents of life—in particular, letters—to explore how white people in South Africa wrote about and represented whiteness and its various ‘Others’, such as African and coloured people, whites of different ethnic and language groups, outsiders and foreigners and so on, from the 1770s to the 1970s.
+Exactly the same question can and should be asked about the seventeenth, eighteenth and the twentieth centuries too: how did an initially small and always minority number of white people come to dominate and to institutionalise, latterly in the form of apartheid, a system of exploitation and power over a large black majority?
+WWW research looks in detail what ‘as it happened’ in South Africa consisted of, by using ‘documents of life’—everyday documents and in particular letters—to explore how white people in South Africa wrote about and represented whiteness and its various ‘Others’, such as African and coloured people, whites of different ethnic and language groups, outsiders and foreigners and so on, from the 1770s to the 1970s.

 South Africa has rich collections of historical papers in State, university and local archives across the country.
 These hold some extensive family, organisational and other collections with contents spanning two, three and sometimes more generations, and other collections of ordinary ‘middling sort’ of white people with contents also spanning long time periods.
 The contents are replete in ‘documents of life’ terms: they frequently include diaries and memoirs as well as family, friendship and business letters and also other documents; they were written by people of very different backgrounds, European origins, language groups, and economic and social circumstances; and these people lived in very different parts of the country.